 There are simple tips that you can follow - they are easy, accessible and straightforward.
 And should help with disrupting your thought process and sort of snap you out of the state of mental paralysis.

-Unless you are in the middle of a meeting - stop, stand up and walk out of the room, away from your desk/phone/to-do list.
+Unless you are in the middle of a meeting or driving - stop, stand up and walk out of the room, away from your desk/phone/to-do list.

 A simple act of drinking water will fulfil two goals:

 it will slow your mind down and calm your senses.

 it will rehydrate your body - quite often we feel more stressed out when we are thirsty.

 Clinical Psychologist Daniel Sher says that there is a complicated relationship between thirst and anxiety.
 He advises drinking some water if you are feeling anxious.
 Regardless of whether you are feeling anxious because you are thirsty or you are thirsty hence feeling slightly worried - drinking water is always a good and healthy first step into figuring out what is a real cause of your discomfort.